lineCode/ULIS/documentation/manual/DispatchGuidelines.md

 # Dispatch Guidelines
-> ULIS uses a mechanism for dispatching implementations of image processing algorithms according to various factors.
+ULIS uses multiple mechanisms for dispatching implementations of image processing algorithms according to various factors, we discuss these factors.

 ---